CSI-Carlos-Lavergne/CSI-Carlos-Lavergne/Fan-Page.md

 <br>

 <p>
-    Ousmane Dembele is a French professional soccer player who plays for the 1st Division spanish club FC Barcelona.
+    Ousmane Dembele is a French professional soccer player who plays for the <a href="https://www.laliga.com/">La Liga</a> spanish club FC Barcelona.
 He was born in Vernon, France where he quickly started to love soccer.
 He went to a youth sports school in Evreux.
 After good performances, he was signed by the Rennes youth academy.
-After 5 years in thhe academy he was promoted to senior squad and had a great first season scoring 12 goals and providing 5 assists in 27 matches.
+After 5 years in the academy he was promoted to senior squad and had a great first season scoring 12 goals and providing 5 assists in 27 matches.
 In 2016, he signed with top german club Borussia Dortmund.
 He stayed there for 2 and a half years until he transfered to FC Barcelona where he currently plays.
-In 2018 he played and won the FIFA World Cup with France.
+In 2018 he played and won the <a href="https://www.fifa.com/">FIFA World Cup</a> with France.
 Ousmane Dembele is one of the brightest young stars in soccer and exeryone is excited on what his future holds.
                   </p>

 <br>

 <div align="center">
     <img    src="https://pbs.twimg.com/media/DnJiSdXWsAAHvLc.jpg"
-            title="Pestily"
+            title="Celebration"
             width="30%
             height="30%"
             />